HybridAlpaca/Raptor/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+Once you have your build environment set up, all the rest of the engine software and dependencies will be automagically installed once the engine is built.
+Just run:

 ```
 $ ./Engine/Build/build.sh